 The new regulations require the state to develop a transition plan to make certain that settings operated by Community Support Providers (CSP) meet the new CMS settings requirements.
 The new regulations also require states to obtain public input regarding the transition plan.
 The Division of Developmental Disabilities (DDD) will be hosting public forums, as well as a webinar, to gather feedback from self-advocates, families, guardians, advocacy organizations and CSPs.
 The DDD will use the input to further develop the transition plan.
-A draft copy of the transition plan will be available February 2, 2015, at http://dss.sd.gov/sdmedx/hcbs/.
+A draft copy of the transition plan is available at http://dss.sd.gov/sdmedx/hcbs/.

 You Can Provide Input at these Dates and Locations

 Holiday Inn- City Center, Falls West Room